sguox002/leetcode/leetcode-all.md

 - dfs/backtrack to get all combinations
 ->>

+<<-1735.
+Count Ways to Make Array With Product
+use factor combination and generate the combinations in n slots. similar to 254.
+->>

-- try all prefix and solve subproblem. these may introduce overlaps and can use memoization and is dp problems.
+#### try all prefix and solve subproblem.
+these may introduce overlaps and can use memoization and is dp problems.

 <<-282	Expression Add Operators    		36.2%	Hard